 “I took a photography class.
 High school, remember?
 The days when I was snapping my camera like crazy.
 Most of our high school memories were taken by me.”

-“Look,” Joanne says, ignoring the guys’ argument.
+“Look,” Joanne said, ignoring the guys’ argument.

 “What?”
-Gino asks, turning to Joanne again.
+Gino asked, turning to Joanne again.

 “Not that but here.”

 They could see a reflection of Jacky and Joyce but from a different angle since it was the effect of the mirror.
 It looked like Jacky was trying to lean in for a kiss from the angle of the picture, but from the mirror’s angle, they could see clearly that the two were a distance apart.

 “Good eyes, jie,” Kenny complimented his sister, his proud smile on.

 “So if you want to accuse anyone,” Joanne said calmly yet her expression passive.
 “You should check all the evidence carefully.
 Whose idea of a joke was it?
 And if you think that Xiao Qiao would let Jacky kiss her just like that, it just means you don’t trust her at all.”